toscatle/skincare_recommender/README.md

 ***

 ## Business Problem
 As one of largest cosmetics retailer, Sephora is hoping to find new ways to attract and interact with customers who might find skincare and the number of products out there overwhelming.
+More specifically, help new customers filter and find products suited for their needs.
 Building recommendations tailored to customers' preferences will help not only their shopping experiences, but hopefully improve the likelihood of finding beneficial products.
 ***

 ## Data & EDA